SKU: 3031-86

 A fine chamber lock, typical of the mid-19th to early 20th century.
 Well made work with fine details in brass.
 Equipped with a locking knob to be locked from the inside.
 Available in both left and right models.
 Reversible.
 Molded key included.
 Untreated iron.

-Chamber lock turn of the century small right
+Chamber lock turn of the century small left

 Solid chamber lock, typical of the late 19th century until the 1940s.
 Well made work with fine details in brass.
 Equipped with a locking knob to be locked from the inside.
 Available in both left and right models.
 Brass push button.
 Cast key included.
 Untreated iron, brass

-Lock for inner door right
+Lock for inner door left

 Interior door lock intended for room doors after the middle of the 19th century, when there was a transition from surface-mounted chamber locks to recessed so-called mortise locks.
-The lock is a 3-keeper lock with 44 different key combinations and can be locked from both the outside and inside.
+The lock is a 3-keeper lock with 44 different key combinations and can be locked from both the outside and the inside.
+The lock has recess dimensions according to older standards.
+Therefore, it is often suitable from the late 1800s onwards.
+This lock is suitable for our prints and knobs, as well as accessories in the form of key plates, rosettes, long plates, etc.

 Related articles